rithuraj-techolution/githubactions-pipeline/README.md

   ```bash
   python data_utils.py
   ```
-  - **Output**: Displays the sample DataFrame, mean age, filtered data, and updates to the DataFrame.
+  - **Output**: Outputs the sample DataFrame, mean age, filtered data, and updated DataFrame.

 ## How the Files Relate
-- `main.py` demonstrates integration with external libraries for styling console output.
+- `main.py` shows integration with external libraries for enhanced console output.
-- `utils.py` provides basic arithmetic functions that can be included in other Python scripts.
+- `utils.py` offers standalone functions for arithmetic tasks.
-- `data_utils.py` uses pandas for data handling, showing how data manipulation can be performed efficiently.
+- `data_utils.py` employs pandas for clear demonstrations of data handling capabilities.

 ## Contributing
-Feel free to open issues or submit pull requests to enhance functionality or add new features.
+Contributions in the form of issues or pull requests are welcome to improve this toolset or to add features.

 ## License
 This project is licensed under the MIT License.

 ## Contact
-For questions, feel free to reach out via email at `your-email@example.com`.
+For any questions, please reach out via email at `your-email@example.com`.